elimbaum/elimbaum.github.io/_posts/2022-08-08-twine-teardown.md

 ### Control Messages

 These messages are not so consistent.
-I've highlighted where differences occurred with a tilde `~`.
+I've highlighted where differences occurred with a hash mark `#`.

 #### Poll

 These are sent occasionally - when Twine flips over, and also on some timer.
 I'm assuming this is how Twine checks for updates from the server.

 ```
-..u.ñl..~..K............poll..8........ÿ....gsversion......Nov 17 2012-13:47:11......rssi..~...
+..u.ñl..#..K............poll..8........ÿ....gsversion......Nov 17 2012-13:47:11......rssi..#...
 ```

 First difference is some counter, maybe a sequence number?
 Second is RSSI.
-The `gsversion` field is, I assume, the Gainspan firmware version, since Nov 2012 was before Twine even exited.
+The `gsversion` field is, I assume, the Gainspan firmware version, since Nov 2012 was before Twine even existed.

 Hex dump:
 ```